schrammc/codekoan/README.md

 The Codekoan search engine is easy to set up.
 Please see the [installation instructions](doc/install.md)

-## System Components Communication
-* StackOverflow Persistency: PostgreSQL DB on damar (PMS On-Premises) Port 5432, this port should be accessible from MWN to PMS DMZ

-* Message Queueing Service: RabbitMQ on damar Port 5672, this port should be accessible from MWN to PMS

-* Message Monitor Service: RabbitMQ Web Monitor on damar Port 15672, this port should be accessible from MWN to PMS.

-* Semantic Service: Haskel RestService on damar Port 6366, this port should be accessible from MWN to PMS

-* TCP Service: Haskel TCP Backend Service on damar Port 6365 on damar, an appache proxy from 443 will be routed to 6365 for handling TCP request from the client.
-Port 6365 is local port, which should not be opened for MWN and Public Internet.
-The apache proxy port 443 should be open for MWN in the first stage of the project, and in the later stage, port 443 should be open for public internet.

-* ReplyCache Service: Haskel RestService on damar Port 6367, this port should be accessible from MWN to PMS. (debugging purpose, can be closed at production stage)

-* Message Query Injector Service: Haskel RestService for posting messages into RabbitMQ on damar Port 6368, this port should be accessible from MWN to PMS. (debugging purpose, can be closed at production stage)

 ## Overview

 This project is the complete implementation of my code pattern recognition